alae-touba/discussing-spring-security-servlet-authentication/README.md

 One of the main filters that is almost always enabled in the filter chain is the `ExceptionTranslationFilter` which can handle security-related exceptions, such as `AuthenticationException` or `AccessDeniedException` that are thrown during the authentication process, so it delegates to `AuthenticationEntryPoint` in the case of `AuthenticationException` for example.

-The `UsernamePasswordAuthenticationFilter`, an implementation of `AbstractAuthenticationProcessingFilter`, plays a crucial role in intercepting and handling username/password authentication requests.
+The `UsernamePasswordAuthenticationFilter`, an implementation of `AbstractAuthenticationProcessingFilter`, is responsible for intercepting and handling username/password authentication requests.

 ## **3. UsernamePasswordAuthenticationFilter Attempts Authentication:**